Ty llwyd antique clock repairs

 stop.
 If the number of blows struck is different to the hour

-lift the detent & the clock will strike one more than the
+shown lift the detent & the clock will strike one more than the

 previous count; repeat this operation until the blows struck is